 Just how powerful is video?

 Check out these video marketing statistics for 2019 and you’ll definitely see that video is not a luxury – it is a necessity for every business that wants to grow.
+You can find some great video storytelling inspiration here.

 Animations are a great way to creatively market your products and services.
 The best part is that animations can be made on a small budget and yet have a big impact on your marketing efforts.

-Need to convey a message quickly and in an easy to understand way?
+Need to convey a message quickly and in an easy-to-understand way?
 Then infographics should be your go-to medium.

 Since people process images faster than text, infographics are a great way to adapt to people’s ever-decreasing attention spans.

 While emails are not the normal type of visual communication, it’s important to note that visual emails are one of the most powerful ways of growing a successful business.
 From brand awareness to lead nurturing, you can use visual elements in your emails to achieve almost any marketing goals.
+Pro tip: Visually combine emails that send on best email sending time deliver a better ROI than the emails sent in an untimely manner.

 Now that you know the different kinds of Story Arc Definition you can use to increase the impact of your storytelling, let’s move on and take a look at some reasons you need to use storytelling marketing to grow your business.